zhd52/AOUSDOHtools/paper.md

 We also acknowledge all the authors of the published user guide [@Koleck2024], whose work provided the conceptual and methodological foundation for scoring the Social Determinants of Health constructs implemented in `AOUSDOHtools`.

 We are grateful to the Comprehensive R Archive Network (CRAN) team for maintaining the infrastructure that supports open source software distribution and reproducibility in R. We also acknowledge GitHub for providing the collaborative platform used to develop, maintain, and share the source code for this package.

-We welcome feedback, feature suggestions, and collaboration ideas.
-If you’d like to share your thoughts or contribute, please contact Zhirui Deng at [zhd52\@pitt.edu](mailto:zhd52@pitt.edu){.email}, or open an issue/submit a pull request on GitHub.

 # **Conflict of Interest**